Skip to content

 npx bmad-method install

-If you already have BMad installed, you can add SKF afterward by running the standalone installer in the same directory:
+If you already have BMAD installed, you can add SKF afterward by running the standalone installer in the same directory:

 Terminal window